 Instead, he explained that the differences are based on how a person reacts to the individual plant and the amount of terpenoids within the particular plant the person is using.
 More research is needed in this area, however.

-There are several different ways of using marijuana.
+There are several different ways of using cannabis.
 The three most common methods of use are:

 - using edibles, such as brownies or candies